With the Royal Australian Air Force

 RAAF

 The aircraft was brought on RAAF charge as A30-11.
-It had been disassembled by Eastern Air Lines for freighting and was reassembled at Laverton No1 Aircraft Depot in Victoria where new Wright Cyclone R-1820 radial engines were installed.
+It had been disassembled by Eastern Air Lines for freighting and was reassembled at Laverton No1 Aircraft Depot in Victoria where new engines were installed.
 A month later it was sent to Point Cook, Victoria to train radio operators in the No 1 Service Flying Training School.

 In 1942, after an engine change at Essendon by Australian National Airways (ANA), it was received at the No1 Wireless Air Gunners School, RAAF Station Ballarat, Victoria, for use as a wireless and radio navigation trainer.